 Burgas Black Sea Coast, Bulgaria Travel Guide

 The city center features pedestrianized streets like Alexandrovska and Bogoridi.
-These lively avenues are bordered by shops, cafes, and heritage architecture.
-They are ideal for window shopping, savoring an outdoor coffee, or simply basking in the local urban pulse.
-Several museums and art galleries are located within easy walking distance.
+These lively avenues are bordered by shops, cafes, and historic architecture.
+They are ideal for window shopping, savoring an outdoor coffee, or simply enjoying the local urban pulse.
+Several museums and galleries are located within easy walking distance.

 The only inhabited island on the Bulgarian Black Sea coast.
-Reachable by ferry from Burgas Port, a scenic and historical day trip.
+You can get there by ferry from Burgas Port, a scenic and historical day trip.

 A birdwatching paradise near the city.
 Observation points and accessible trails for looking at migratory birds.
 A small entry fee may apply.